 Last Updated on December 6, 2021

 We had visited Leavenworth a few years ago at Christmas for the first time and absolutely fell in love with the quaint Bavarian town.
-We somehow missed the fact that there was a Reindeer farm, so when we came across it online, we knew we had to get back.
+We somehow missed that there was a reindeer farm, so when we came across it online, we knew we had to get back.

 The magic for them was unreal.

 This is one of our top favorite travel experiences with our kids.

 I obviously had pre-explained to them that Rudolph wouldn’t be there because he would already be at the North Pole getting ready for Christmas, but they were so excited that they did not seem to mind.
 The kids loved learning about reindeer and though none of them were ready to fly for our visit, they were thrilled to meet some of Santa’s reindeer-in-training.
 Heck, who am I kidding, it was magical for us adults too and made us feel like kids again.

 Where Is Leavenworth?

 Leavenworth is one of the most magical towns to help you jump right into the spirit of Christmas.
 A Bavarian-styled village in the Cascade Mountains, in central Washington State, this picturesque village will leave you dreaming of sugar plums dancing in your head after one visit during the holidays.
 Being “Little Germany” in the USA, it is, of course, touristy, but it is still packed full of fun.
 Leavenworth is a mountain-walled town that makes you feel like it should be in Switzerland, not the USA.

 Christmas isn’t the only time to find celebrations, though it is one of the busiest.
 The area is a major, four-season tourist destination with festivals nearly every month.

 How To Get There